 Spousal support is perhaps better known as alimony.
 New York courts tend to use the term spousal maintenance.
 Whatever you call it, it’s a difficult subject and a point of contention in many divorces.

 Whichever side of the debate you are on in your divorce or afterward, you need the help of a skilled attorney when the subject of spousal maintenance comes up.
-Located in Rochester, New York, the Law Offices of Kristine M. Demo-Vazquez, P.C., helps people throughout Monroe County with all issues in divorce and family law.
+Located in Henrietta, New York, the Law Offices of Kristine M. Demo-Vazquez, P.C., helps people throughout Monroe County with all issues in divorce and family law.
 We represent either maintenance payers or recipients, helping ensure that, when necessary, the obligation is fair and sufficient.

 Understanding Spousal Maintenance